Workforce Needs in the Manufacturing Sector

 Lisa Anderson, president of LMA Consulting, participated in a panel discussion on the garment industry to discuss the current status, expected tariffs, implications, and strategies for success.

 Advanced Technologies for Forward-Looking Companies Forward-looking companies are pursuing advanced technologies to ensure superior customer value, address labor shortages, and deliver bottom line results.
 From robotics to advanced planning and forecasting systems, leverage ERP system and advanced technologies can fill gaps, automate processes, and enable superior functionality.
-Not only [...]
+Not [...]

 Supply chain shortages have improved from their all-time high in Q1 2024.
 Yet, risks remain high, especially with the increased level of vulnerabilities.